 If you have been charged with reckless driving in Fairfax County, it is strongly recommended you appear in Court with a lawyer who regularly practices such cases.
-Reckless Driving is not like a simple speeding ticket that is prepayable and it is a misdemeanor charge.
+Reckless Driving is not like a simple speeding ticket that can be prepaid and it is a misdemeanor charge.
 We recommend you do everything you can to avoid a misdemeanor conviction for reckless driving.
 We routinely appear in front of the same Judges and Prosecutors and have an established relationship with the Fairfax County Court system.
 Get some ease and contact us for a Free Consultation to discuss your case.
 Give us a call at 703-273-4100 or use the contact form below.
 Below you will a lot of good information written by us about reckless driving in Virginia and, more specifically, how it relates to the Fairfax County Court System.

 Reckless Driving is a traffic misdemeanor.
 Unfortunately, it is the same Class 1 Misdemeanor as a DWI, Assault, Petit Larceny, etc. A reckless driving ticket is a very common charge in Fairfax County.
 However, it is not a charge that an individual should put to chance and represent themselves hoping that a Judge reduces it in court.